camillehankel/camillehankel.github.io/_pages/publications.md

 ## Manuscripts in preparation/submitted

+Hankel, Camille, and Edward Blanchard-Wrigglesworth.
+"Increasing boreal fire activity reduces AMOC decline." *In prep.*

 Hankel, Camille and David Bonan.
 "Transient evolution of polar amplification under different CO2 ramping rates.'' *Submitted to GRL.*

-Hankel, Camille, and Edward Blanchard-Wrigglesworth.
-"Increasing boreal fire activity reduces AMOC decline." *In prep for GRL.*

 Hankel, Camille, Wei Cheng, and Cecilia Bitz.
 "Arctic sea ice meltwater as a forcing and feedback on the Atlantic Meridional Overturning Circulation." *Revision submitted to Journal of Climate.*